 The following year was proof that word had clearly spread and the ‘Small But Massive’ motto was born.
 News soon filtered back to the towns and cities that something rather special and unbelievable was occurring near Draperstown and everyone wanted a piece.

 In 2003 the response was staggering.
-Radio, television and press began to sit up and take notice and with two stages, 24 acts and camping and parking facilities, the little festival that could had tapped into a public desire.
+Radio, television and press began to sit up and take notice and with two stages, 24 acts and camping and parking facilities, the little festival had tapped into a public desire.
 Glasgowbury had transformed into a mini city of peace, love and harmonies.

 In 2004, the festival was on the move again but never failed to lose sight of its goals, constantly offering that platform which had seen it so widely praised.
 The following year would see Glasgowbury move indoors, before finally settling into its now legendary home at Eagles Rock in the heart of the Sperrins.